Vegan Guide to Siem Reap

 Embassy Restaurant $$$

-For the fine-dining foodies amongst you, Embassy Restaurant should be on your list of places to make reservation.
-As long as they know in advance, they’ll veganise their monthly tasting menu made with seasonal produce and using traditional Khmer flavours and recipes.
-All these wonderful delights are presented to you by an all female staff team too.
-They will need to specially prepare the vegan tasting menu for you, contact us so we can help you to book it.
+For the fine-dining foodies amongst you, Embassy Restaurant should be on your list of places to make reservation, as long as they know in advance, they’ll veganise their monthly tasting menu made with seasonal produce and using traditional Khmer flavours and recipes, all these wonderful delights are presented to you by an all female staff team too.

 Sister Srey $$